 Overall, AwardSpace sparked my interest because they offer free hosting plans.
 Their free plans do have lots of limitations.
 But they are ideal for someone that is completely new to designing websites.
 Furthermore, their shared, VPS, and reseller plans are priced fairly.
 Their uptime is great, and their performance is excellent too.

 Customer support is certainly above average, but you can’t get any technical problems answered on the phone.
 One thing that bothers me since I live in the United States.
 Their servers are located in Germany only.
 Therefore, I would have to use a CDN.
 Which would be an extra monthly expense?
 If I wanted my website to load quickly.
 However, if you are located in Germany or around there, I wouldn’t see this being a major issue.

 So, yes I do recommend them for Germany (or surrounding countries).
-I do also recommend them for United States residents.
-But you are probably going to have to invest in a CDN (content delivery network).
-If you want your sites to load quickly in the United States.
+I would recommend them for United States residents but you are probably going to have to invest in a CDN (content delivery network) if you want your sites to load quickly in the United States.

 However, if you need a dedicated server, AwardSpace does not offer dedicated hosting.
 Instead, I would read my LiquidWeb review or InMotion Hosting review.
-They are both ideal for dedicated and VPS servers.
+They are both ideal for dedicated servers and VPS plans.
 They do also offer shared plans too.

 However, the two cheapest reliable shared companies I would refer you to would be WebHostingHub and SiteGround.
 Both of those hosts have an excellent reputation in the web hosting industry.
 I have worked with them for eight years.